trywilco/wilcosdk/questcreation.md

 4. In case auto-upload is not used, the zip file should be manually uploaded.
 To do that, open the [my-quests](https://app.wilco.gg/my-quests) page, tap on the `Upload new quest` button and select the zip file.
 If you upload a new version for an existing quest, find the quest in the list and click the `Upload version` button.
 5. Once the quest has finished uploading, click the `Test Quest in Snack` button and test the full quest flow.
-6. When the quest is ready, click the `Submit for review` button.
+6. When the quest is ready, click the `Submit for review` button. ([See: Review Process and Submission Guidelines](https://github.com/trywilco/wilcosdk/blob/Documentation_Quest_Guidelines/Quests%20Creation/Quest%20Development%20Guidelines/Review%20Process%20and%20Submission%20Guidelines))
 7. Once a quest is approved, it will automatically be published to the Wilco Quest Catalog, and become available to all Wilco users, depending on the Level and Skills they have selected.